 What equipment do you use most frequently?

-I shoot all digital equipment and I’ve been doing so exclusively since 2002.
-My current equipment list consists of a Nikon D4, a Nikon D800 and a Nikon D600.
-Lenses include 12-24, 24-70, 70-200, 80-400, 200-400, 600 and also a 105mm Macro Nikkors.
-My tripods is a Gitzo carbon fiber with a 504HD video head.
-I also use both the 1.4 and 1.7 tele extenders.
-Strobes consist of four SB-800s.
-For much of my portrait/people work, I’m experimenting with Panasonic’s Micro Four Thirds Lumix cameras.
-Lenses include the 7-14, 14-42X, 45-175 and 300mm.
+I shoot all digital equipment, and I’ve been doing so exclusively since 2002.
+My current equipment list consists of two Panasonic LUMIX GH5’s and the new LUMIX G9.
+My tripod is a Gitzo carbon fiber with a 504HD video head.
+Lenses include the Olympus 300mm F/4 along with Panasonic lenses 100-400mm zoom, 12-60mm, 35-100mm, 8-18mm, and 12mm F/1.4.
 All of this equipment is packed in one of many different Lowepro camera bags or packs depending on the location I’m shooting at.
-Digital has reduced my necessary equipment by 40%, and the savings in weight is a dream come true.
-As far as computers are concerned, I use exclusively Apple PC’s.Top
+As far as computers are concerned, I use exclusively Apple.Top

 Where were you born and raised and what influenced you to be a nature photographer?